 The purpose of the Medical Staff organization includes all of the following:

-To provide a mechanism by which the Medical Staff may promulgate rules and regulations for self-governance, and define accountability to the GB for the quality of medical care provided to the patients.
+To provide a mechanism by which the Medical Staff may promulgate rules and regulations for self-governance, and define accountability to the GB or authorized designee for the quality of medical care provided to the patients.

 To provide a means through which the Medical Staff may participate in the Hospital’s policy-making and planning process to ensure compatibility with the Medical Staff Organizational Documents.

-To provide a formal mechanism through which the Medical Staff may advise administration and the GB on matters affecting patient care and vice versa.
+To provide a formal mechanism through which the Medical Staff may advise administration and the GB or authorized designee on matters affecting patient care and vice versa.

-To enforce the Medical Staff Organizational Documents by recommending action to the GB in certain circumstances, and taking action in others.
+To enforce the Medical Staff Organizational Documents by recommending action to the GB or authorized designee in certain circumstances, and taking action in others.

 To provide a statement of the rights and privileges of the Medical Staff and APPs and to provide mechanisms through which these rights and privileges may be exercised.